Kilian/jQuery.pulsate/README.md

 jquery.pulsate
 ==============

-jQuery.pulsate.js adds a pulsating effect to elements.
+Adds a pulsating effect to elements.
 It started out as an experiment with outline-offset by [Kilian Valkhof](http://kilianvalkhof.com/).
 By animating it you can create a pulsating effect that's useful for focussing attention to a certain part of your webpage in a subtle way.